 On January 25, 2018, Futuredontics, Inc., a former wholly-owned subsidiary of the Company, received service of a purported class action lawsuit brought by Henry Olivares and other similarly situated individuals in the Superior Court of the State of California for the County of Los Angeles.
 In January 2019, an amended complaint was filed adding another named plaintiff, Rachael Clarke, and various claims.
 The plaintiff class alleges several violations of the California wage and hours laws, including, but not limited to, failure to provide rest and meal breaks and the failure to pay overtime.
 The parties have engaged in written and other discovery.
 On February 5, 2019, Plaintiff Calethia Holt (represented by the same counsel as Mr. Olivares and Ms. Clarke) filed a separate representative action in Los Angeles Superior Court alleging a single violation of the Private Attorneys' General Act that is based on the same underlying claims as the Olivares/Clarke lawsuit.
-On April 5, 2019, Plaintiff Kendra Cato filed a similar action in Los Angeles Superior Court alleging a single violation of the Private Attorneys' General Act that is based on the same underlying claims as the Olivares/Clarke lawsuit.
 The Company has agreed to resolve all three actions (Olivares, Holt, and Cato).
 The court in Cato approved the settlement in that case, the settlement payment has been made, and the court dismissed the lawsuit.
-The parties to Olivares and Holt are in the process of seeking court approval of that settlement.
-The expected settlement amount, which is immaterial to the financial statements, has been recorded as an accrued liability within the Company's consolidated balance sheet as of December 31, 2021.
+The parties have also reached a settlement in the Olivares and Holt class action, and the court has approved the settlement.
+The settlement amount, which is immaterial to the financial statements, has been recorded as an accrued liability within the Company's consolidated balance sheet as of December 31, 2022.

 On June 7, 2018, and August 9, 2018, two putative class action suits were filed, and later consolidated, in the Supreme Court of the State of New York, County of New York claiming that the Company and certain individual defendants, violated U.S. securities laws (the "State Court Action") by making material misrepresentations and omitting required information in the December 4, 2015 registration statement filed with the SEC in connection with the 2016 merger of Sirona Dental Systems Inc. ("Sirona") with DENTSPLY International Inc. (the "Merger").
 The amended complaint alleges that the defendants failed to disclose, among other things, that a distributor had purchased excessive inventory of legacy Sirona products and that three distributors of the Company's products had been engaging in anticompetitive conduct.
 The plaintiffs seek to recover damages on behalf of a class of former Sirona shareholders who exchanged their shares for shares of the Company's stock in the Merger.
 On September 26, 2019, the Court granted the Company's motion to dismiss all claims and a judgment dismissing the case was subsequently entered.
 On February 4, 2020, the Court denied plaintiffs' post-judgment motion to vacate or modify the judgment and to grant them leave to amend their complaint.
-The plaintiffs appealed the dismissal and the denial of the post-judgment motion to the Supreme Court of the State of New York, Appellate Division, First Department, and the Company cross-appealed select rulings in the Court's decision dismissing the action.
+The plaintiffs appealed the dismissing the denial of the post-judgment motion to the Supreme Court of the State of New York, Appellate Division, First Department, and the Company cross-appeale select rulings in the Court's decision dismissing the action.
 The plaintiffs' appeals and the Company's cross-appeal were consolidated and argued on January 12, 2021.
-On February 2, 2021, the Appellate Division decision upholding the dismissal of the State Court Action with prejudice on statute of limitations grounds.
+On February 2, 2021, the Appellate Division issued its decision upholding the dismissial of the State Court Action with prejudice on statute of limitations grounds.
 The Plaintiffs did not appeal the Appellate Division decision.